Thank you for letting us know about the national nurse assessment services. I want to be a nurse in Canada. When should I register with the NNAS?

 - When you do not have a seat for the exam in the next six months.

-- When you do not have $180 to throw away.
+- When you do not have money to throw away.

-- When you are in danger of falling into the CELBAN Trap.
+- When you are in danger of falling into the CELBAN Trap as an Unsuspecting Newcomer, a Disillusioned Dreamer or a Busy Person?

 Please be wise in making decisions about your career.
 Explore the predictive factors that will determine whether you will fall into the CELBAN Trap, or not.
 Protect yourself from falling into the trap.
 Prepare for the IELTS or CELBAN, which ever you choose.